 Audits are costly.
 The expense to your business will be massive, and the strain on your valuable employees even more so.
 Regardless of the kind of audit you may experience, it’s always helpful to have the information you need at your fingertips.
 Ascentis payroll software and HRIS software offers robust core functionality that supports the electronic documentation of most, if not all, employment and payroll related data you will need during an audit.
 Ascentis integrated systems include standard and customized reporting engines so HR and payroll teams can provide the specific and detailed data that audits often require.

 For more information, or to request a product demo, fill out this short form and let’s talk about how we can help your HR and payroll teams be more accelerated, efficient and compliant.
-Subscribe to our monthly newsletter, the Ascentis HR, Benefits and Payroll News, and stay on top of industry news, best practices and always-evolving legislation.
+Subscribe to our monthly newsletter, the Ascentis HR, Benefits and Payroll News, and stay on top of industry news, updates in the HR software world, best practices and always-evolving legislation.
 Follow Ascentis on Twitter and “Like us” on Facebook to receive great HR, payroll and business tips.

 With more than 35 years of experience in providing Software as a Service (SaaS) solutions, Ascentis thought leaders have become a respected source for insights, tips, and innovations in the Human Capital Management (HCM) space.